Child Health Clinics are changing

 The Health Visiting Service is changing its clinics to provide better support to parents.

-The new Health Hubs will now be offering more support on topics such as accident prevention, basic child first aid, advice on weaning, fussy eating, feeding choices, oral health and tooth brushing, smoking cessation, play and promoting mental well-being.
+The Health Hubs offer support on topics such as accident prevention, basic child first aid, advice on weaning, fussy eating, feeding choices, oral health and tooth brushing, smoking cessation, play and promoting mental well-being.

 Why are we doing this?